 Hopefully wherever you live, there will be one close by.

-You will walk to a room with chairs where you will hear the instructions and get the headsets.
+After waiting in the lobby, you will walk to a room with tables and chairs where you will hear the instructions and get the headsets.

-For the duration of the tour, you will be walking and standing.
+After this period of sitting, for the remaining duration of the tour, you will be walking and standing.
 The actual tour, including people’s questions, took about 40 minutes.

 There were stairs.
 One person in our group was in a wheelchair and was able to take the elevator which was right there.
 They also also service animals (dogs).